cjkvi/cjkvi-ids/README.md

 ## Description

+IDS (Ideographic Description Sequence) is a way to describe the structure of CJK Unified ideographs.

+The IDS consists of IDCs (Ideographic Description Characters), namely "⿰" (U+2FF0) to "⿻" (U+2FFB), and DCs (Description Characters), that are usually ideographs.

-IDS (Ideographic Description Sequence) is quite important information for ideographs.
-Among thousands of ideographs encoded, such data can be an useful clue to identify them.
+IDS is quite important information for ideographs, as it may be possible to identify ideographs from them.

-However, as there may be ambiguity for encoding IDS, some tools to normalize and identify the ideographs would be important.
+However, there may be ambiguity for encoding IDS.
+Therefore, tools to normalize IDS and identify the ideographs would be important.
 [IDS tool](http://github.com/kawabata/ids) is one of such example.

 ## Encoding Policies

-There are some encoding policies for IDS.

 * Compatibility ideographs whose IDS is not equal to corresponding unified ideographs may be used as DC.